-Connected directly to the identification and protection pieces, detecting an attack is much more straightforward if we have already established normal behaviour, and put in place a default-deny configuration by means of the network, applications, and user access.
+Connected directly to the identification and protection pieces, detecting an attack is much more straightforward if we have already established normal behavior, and put in place a default-deny configuration by means of the network, applications, and user access.

 Testing: As an addendum, the testing section includes how best to prepare and test systems involved in the previous three sections and configure them in a resilient way through repeated attestation to withstand attack.

-As an extremely helpful development on top of the original work, in 2018 the ECB itself published an addition titled Cyber resilience oversight expectations for financial market infrastructures (CROE), which gives additional guidance on steps to implement the recommendations, mapping across the more abstract concepts to clear, real-world technological examples, and lastly – providing defined expectations in terms of how an FMI might be measured for success.
+As an extremely helpful development on top of the original work, in 2018 the ECB itself published an addition titled Cyber Resilience oversight expectations for financial market infrastructures (CROE), which gives additional guidance on steps to implement the recommendations, mapping across the more abstract concepts to clear, real-world technological examples, and lastly – providing defined expectations in terms of how an FMI might be measured for success.

 The CROE encourages inter-FMI communication to help improve security across all institutes, and still refers to the three measurement levels outlined in the original 2016 paper, namely:

-Evolving: Essential capabilities are established, evolve, and are sustained across the FMI to identify, manage, and mitigate cyber risks, in alignment with the cyber resilience strategy and framework approved by the Board.
+Evolving: Essential capabilities are established, evolve, and are sustained across the FMI to identify, manage, and mitigate cyber risks, in alignment with the Cyber Resilience strategy and framework approved by the Board.
 Performance of practices is monitored and managed.

 Advancing: In addition to meeting the evolving level’s requirements, practices at this level involve implementing more advanced tools (e.g., advanced technology and risk management tools) that are integrated across the FMI’s business lines and have been improved over time to proactively manage cyber risks posed to the FMI.

-Innovating: In addition to meeting the evolving and advancing levels’ requirements, capabilities across the FMI are enhanced as needed within the rapidly evolving cyber threat landscape, in order to strengthen the FMI’s cyber resilience and its ecosystem and by proactively collaborating with its external stakeholders.
-This level involves driving innovation in people, processes, and technology for the FMI and the wider ecosystem to manage cyber risks and enhance cyber resilience.
+Innovating: In addition to meeting the evolving and advancing levels’ requirements, capabilities across the FMI are enhanced as needed within the rapidly evolving cyber threat landscape, in order to strengthen the FMI’s Cyber Resilience and its ecosystem and by proactively collaborating with its external stakeholders.
+This level involves driving innovation in people, processes, and technology for the FMI and the wider ecosystem to manage cyber risks and enhance Cyber Resilience.
 This may call for new controls and tools to be developed or new information-sharing groups to be created.